Income and assets test for Carer Payment

 Assets test for carers

-Income and assets tests for people receiving care
+Income and assets tests for the person getting care

-If the person for whom you provide care does not receive a pension or benefit from us or the Department of Veterans’ Affairs, their income and assets cannot be greater than the following limits:
+If the person getting care does not get a pension or benefit from us or the Department of Veterans’ Affairs their:

 - income must be less than $109,917 a year, and

 The tests can also include the income and assets of some family members.

 In some cases, if the person getting care has assets over $678,000, the carer may still get Carer Payment.

 Time off to work, study or train

 We may still pay you if you take up to 25 hours a week away from caring to do: